 - The Abbey Gatehouse on the Great West Door has an imposing appearance - the portcullis features on the town's coat of arms.

 - Arbroath only exists thanks to the abbey - the monks were granted permission to establish a burgh with a port and a weekly market by King William I (the Lion) who also founded the abbey.

 - The harbour was built in 1394 and known as the Abbot's Harbour, as it was maintained by funds from the abbey.

 - The abbey's famous 'Round O' - the circular window in the south transept gable - was a landmark for mariners.
 It was rebuilt in 1809 by Robert Stevenson, grandfather of novelist Robert Louis.

-This year is the 700th anniversary of the Declaration of Arbroath and though events had to be cancelled earlier in the year, it's the perfect time to delve back into the history of Arbroath Abbey.
+2020 was the 700th anniversary of the Declaration of Arbroath and though events had to be cancelled earlier in the year, it's the perfect time to delve back into the history of Arbroath Abbey.

 The McManus: Dundee's Art Gallery & Museum

 This magnificent Victorian Gothic building is a site to behold just from the outside, but head inside and you'll find displays travelling 400 million years across eight galleries.
 But it's also the perfect place to see how the landscapes of Scotland - much like the Angus Glens - have inspired painters for hundreds of years.

 Explore the Landscapes and Lives exhibit, a traditional-style Victorian Art Gallery, Long Gallery of fine and decorate art and the 20th Century Gallery - so art for all tastes and ages!